Robert Gordon University: Vice Principal appointment

 In May 2018 an internal probe was launched after an anonymous whistleblower noted that RGU's newly appointed Vice-Principal for Commercial and Regional Innovation, Gordon McConnell, was co-director with Principal Ferdinand von Prondzynski in Knockdrin Estates Limited, a non-trading micro-company holding von Prondzynski's family castle and estate.
 Published on 4 July 2018, the investigation found that McConnell "did not declare in his declaration of interest form (completed in September 2017, following his appointment) that he was a director of Knockdrin Estates Limited" as well as revealing that this form was co-signed by von Prondzynski as his line manager.
 The inquiry found that whilst the Principal failed to declare this link at the time of Gordon McConnell's appointment, it also expressed the view of the board that he did not deliberately conceal any information.

 The finding led to a letter of resignation from another of the three Vice-Principals, Paul Hagan, who condemned RGU for failing to punish the pair, stating that this damaged the institution.
 Hagan later withdrew his resignation in response to Prondzynski's departure.

 On 9 August 2018, von Prondzynski announced that he would voluntarily step down from his post on 31 August.
 In the same press release, RGU announced that Deputy Principal John Harper had already been appointed to succeed Prondzynski.

 Campus

-RGU operates a single campus in Aberdeen, in the south-western suburbs at Garthdee.
-As of August 2017 all academic and administrative departments are located at Garthdee.
+RGU operates a single campus in Garthdee, Aberdeen.

-Garthdee campus

-The Garthdee campus is the university's main campus, where all academic departments are located and teaching and research takes place.

-The Garthdee campus is situated in the south-west of the city.
 For much of its history it was a greenfield site, with parts used as the gardens and estate of the Victorian manor of Garthdee House, farmland, and open meadows.
 The first university buildings were in use from the 1950s.

-The Garthdee campus has seen major investment in recent years, with numerous new buildings constructed since the late 1990s which include a "University Street", part of Norman Foster's design concept for the modern campus.
+The Garthdee campus has seen more development in recent years, with new buildings constructed since the late 1990s.

 The campus extends to 23 ha, although some of this is currently landscaped parkland, undeveloped, or under construction.
 In addition, the university owns a further 8 ha of land to the west (primarily woodland) and 22 ha at Waterside Farm on the opposite bank of the River Dee.

-The main buildings of the campus are:

-Sir Ian Wood building (formerly Riverside East) - Houses the University Library and departments of pharmacy, life sciences, computing, architecture and engineering.
-The building was renamed at its official opening in July 2015 by the Princess Royal.

-Aberdeen Business School building, which houses the departments of Accounting & Finance, Communication & Media, Information Management, Law, and Management, and a large Study Centre which occupies the former library space.